xaksh/NLP-and-VQA-tasks-with-Nao-Robot/README.md

 The resutls can be improved by using training data for a specific application especaially of the environment in which the robot is to be used.

-Note: I am not incuding the Pythia code as it depends on you how and what you want make the robot answer questions on.
+Note: I am not incuding the Pythia code as it depends on you, how and what all you want to make the robot answer questions on.
+For more look into the Pythia repo here: https://github.com/facebookresearch/pythia